jcole356/ShouldReads/README.md

 [heroku]: http://shouldreads.net/

 ## Minimum Viable Product
-Should Reads is a clone of Good Reads built on Rails and Backbone.
+ShouldReads is an app inspired by Goodreads built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->